TyGuy98/Etch-a-Sketch/README.md

 Skills learnt:
 - Using different event listeners (mouseenter, change, click)
+- Event delegation
-- Getting a random RBG colour
+- Getting a random RGB colour
 - Looping through the children of an element
 - Opacity CSS property to darken the squares
 - Created a select element to allow user to change colour